joeledwards/node-durations/README.md

 Stopwatch
 ===========

-A nanosecond granularity stopwatch with chainable control methods, and formatting built in.
+A nanosecond granularity (on Node.js) stopwatch with chainable control methods, and built-in formatting.

 Timer
 =====